- UK Sponsor Licence Eligibility

 - Choosing which type of licence, you need to apply for, based on the category of workers you need to hire.

-- Tier 2 General, for those who meet the job suitability requirements
+- Skilled Worker visa, for those who meet the job suitability requirements

-- Intra-Company Transfer, for multinational companies which need to transfer their employees to their branch in the UK
+- Senior or Specialist Worker visa, for multinational companies which need to transfer their employees to their branch in the UK

 - Minister of Religion, for those coming to work for a religious organisation in the UK for up to 3 years